-4 Optimizing Semantic Text Similarity
+5 Optimizing Semantic Text Similarity

-Although SimGreedy shows better performance in comparison to the content-based approach, based on the time complexity discussed before, it has a much longer execution time.
-We observed that SimGreedy is approximately 40 times slower than Solr so that SimGreedy generally has the query processing time of about 110 to 130 minutes while it takes about 3 minutes for Solr.
+Although SimGreedy performs better in comparison to the content-based approach, based on the time complexity discussed before, it has a much longer execution time.
+We observed that SimGreedy is approximately 40 times slower than Solr so that SimGreedy generally has the query processing time of about 110 to 130 minutes while it takes about three minutes for Solr.
 The method can be especially inefficient when the documents become longer.
-Therefore in the following, we apply two optimization techniques for SimGreedy in order to achieve better execution time without degrading its effectiveness.
+Therefore, we apply two optimization techniques for SimGreedy to achieve a better execution time without degrading its effectiveness.

-4.1 Two-Phase Process
+5.1 Two-Phase Process

-In the first approach, we turn the procedure into a two-phase process [5].
+In the first approach, we turn the procedure into a two-phase process [6].
 In order to do this, we choose an alternative method with considerably less execution time in comparison to SimGreedy such as using Solr.
 Then, we apply the faster algorithm to obtain a first ranking of the results and afterwards, the top n percent of the results is re-ranked by applying SimGreedy.
 Therefore, the SimGreedy algorithm computes only on a portion of the data which is already filtered by the first (faster) one.